curl/everything-curl/sourcecode-style.md

 ### Long lines

-Source code in curl may never be wider than 80 columns and there are two reasons for maintaining this even in the modern era of very large and high resolution screens:
+Source code in curl may never be wider than 80 columns.
+There are two reasons for maintaining this even in the modern era of very large and high resolution screens:

 1. Narrower columns are easier to read than very wide ones.
 There's a reason newspapers have used columns for decades or centuries.

-2. Narrower columns allow developers to easier show multiple pieces of code next to each other in different windows.
-I often have two or three source code windows next to each other on the same screen - as well as multiple terminal and debugging windows.
+2. Narrower columns allow developers to more easily view multiple pieces of code next to each other in different windows.
+I often have two or three source code windows next to each other on the same screen, as well as multiple terminal and debugging windows.

-### open brace on the same line
+### Open brace on the same line

 In if/while/do/for expressions, we write the open brace on the same line as the keyword and we then set the closing brace on the same indentation level as